ropensci/osfr/cran-comments.md

 As noted in [R-hub issue #503](https://github.com/r-hub/rhub/issues/503), this could be due to a bug/crash in MiKTeX and can likely be ignored.

 ## Reverse dependencies

+We checked 3 reverse dependencies (2 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages